BlueShirtStudios/BattleShip_Library/README.md

 ## 🗺️ Roadmap & Upcoming Features

-> ⚠️ **Note on Current State:** The library currently supports player-to-grid interaction (firing at an enemy fleet).
-Full turn-based AI counter-attacks are actively being developed.

-*   [ ] **AI Counter-Attacks:** Implementation of a computer opponent that can intelligently target and fire back at the player's grid.
+*   [ ] **Inteligent AI Counter-Attacks:** Implementation of a computer opponent that can intelligently target and fire back at the player's grid.
 *   [ ] **Custom Rule Injection:** Interfaces to easily script custom game modifiers (e.g., ammo limits, radar sweeps).
 *   [ ] **Local High Scores:** Extended serialization for the Stat Tracker.